CryptvJet/Binary-Pulse-Game/README.md

 ### Running the Project

-Open `index.html` directly in your browser or serve the files with a simple static server:
+Open `index.html` directly in your browser or serve the files with a static
+server:

 ```bash
 npx http-server .
 ```

-**Note:** The game imports the Three.js module from a CDN using an import map.
-Ensure you have an active internet connection when opening `index.html` or update the import map to reference a local `three.module.js` file.

 ### Running Tests

-The repository uses **Jest** for unit testing.
-After installing the Node dependencies, run:
+Run all Jest unit tests with:

 ```bash
 npm test
 ```

-This executes all tests in the `__tests__` directory.
+This executes the tests in the `__tests__` directory.

-## Troubleshooting

-- **Version Mismatch**
-  - Verify the Node.js version matches the requirement above.
-- **Missing Dependencies**
-  - Ensure `npm install` has been run.
-- **Port Already in Use**
-  - If the static server fails to start because the default port is busy, set an alternative port using an environment variable or configuration option.